 - 7.3.
 Bury Green (the village green in Bury) and the children's play area are located adjacent to the Village Hall.
-The playground provides a secure and safe environment in the heart of the village for local children.
+The playground provides a secure and safe environment in the heart of the village for local children and Bury Green is used for village functions.
 The Village Hall is also a vital community facility. - 7.4.
 The Recreation Ground is common land located along the A29 at Bury Common and is available for all recreational purposes.
-It is the home of the Bury & West Burton Cricket Club reputedly
+It is